Marvel Studios / The Walt Disney Company

 The end of the episode sees Jennifer Walters get assaulted by a group of thugs wielding Asgardian construction equipment.
 Jennifer easily disposes of this Wrecking Crew, who had been hired to obtain a blood sample from Jen.
 They were not successful in their mission.

-For me, this episode was a miss, and I’m starting to fear that the reality of this show is that it’s going to be a mixed bag henceforth.
+For me, this episode was a miss.
 I wasn’t a fan of The Wrecking Crew and how they were executed.
 These bumbling sorts of throwaway characters just don’t interest me, and that’s the sort of character Runa the Light Elf was as well.
 She just sort of came out of nowhere and was shoehorned into the episode as an excuse to feature Megan Thee Stallion, which I understand and acknowledge may have been a cool thing for fans of hers, but for me, it didn’t really add anything to the episode.
 The whole Wong / Blonsky relationship came across as a mess this week as well, and didn’t do any favors for Wong, who up to this point in the MCU has been portrayed as a very noble and selfless character, only for him to come across as sort of a weasel here.
+Furthermore, the Blonsky trial would have and should have been enough to carry what was another very short episode without all of the far less interesting Asgardian Light Elf stuff.

 Marvel Studios / The Walt Disney Company